-Because the ExpressCluster Alert service provided in the version X1.0 is provided in the general execution file format in the version X2.0, the ExpressCluster Alert service will no longer be included in the services by this upgrade.
+Because the ExpressCluster Alert service provided in the version X 1.0 is provided in the general execution file format in the version X 2.1, the ExpressCluster Alert service will no longer be included in the services by this upgrade.

 - J) Restart the server by operating the OS. - K) When Off is selected in for Auto Return, make the server join the cluster by using WebManager. - L) After upgrade is performed on all the servers, move failover groups to their original servers if necessary. - M) This completes the procedure for upgrading ExpressCluster Server.
-Check that the servers are normally operating in the cluster by using WebManager.
+Check that the servers are normally operating in the cluster by using WebManager. - N) After upgrading ExpressCluster on all servers, please move failover group to the server where the failover group had been previously activated if you need. - O) This completes the procedure for upgrading the ExpressCluster Server.
+Check that Internal Version of each server is "10.10" or later by clpstat command or WebManager and the servers are operating normally as the cluster.